 This type of game has come to be known as cooperative, or co-op for short.
 While Pandemic wasn’t the first game that required players to work together, it certainly put co-op style gameplay on the map.
 Pandemic has gone on to spawn a number of successful expansions as well as several variations on the basic theme.
 It also directly inspired Pandemic: Legacy, a campaign based version of the original game which permanently mutates as players win and lose each prior game.
 It even became the template for an entire genre, the legacy game.
 Yes, I know Risk Legacy came first but almost no one played it. 😀

 In 2016 The Guardian website claimed that Pandemic was a “leap forward in modern board game design” and it certainly seems that the success of Pandemic has opened the floodgate for co-op games of all stripes.
-From the dungeon crawling Gloomhaven, to fighting fires in Flashpoint; these modern co-op games owe their rise to Pandemic.
+From the dungeon crawling Gloomhaven, to fighting fires in Flash Point: Fire Rescue; these modern co-op games owe their rise to Pandemic.

 Apples to Apples